 Testing Center Hours

-- You must present a photo ID each time you request a test.
+- A PHOTO ID is required each time you test.

-- No cell phone or other electronic device may be used during an exam, unless required for a specific test or special accommodations.
+- No cell phone or other electronic device (may include wrist watch or other jewelry) is allowed in the testing room unless required for a specific test.

-- All scratch paper is checked before you start the test and must be turned in with your test and handed to a staff person when the test is finished.
+- All scratch paper is checked before and after testing and must be turned in with your test when completed.

-- Your test must be completed in one sitting.
-You may not leave and return to finish the same exam unless permitted by your instructor on the administration form.
+- Test must be completed in one sitting.
+Students cannot leave and return to finish the same exam unless noted on the administration form from the instructor.

 - Honesty is best!
-You may be questioned about suspicious or disruptive behavior and will be reported to your instructor for disciplinary action if deemed appropriate by staff.
-The Testing Center is monitored by video cameras.
+Students may be questioned about suspicious or disruptive behavior.
+Undesirable behavior will be reported to your instructor.

 - No children are allowed in the TC.

-- Failure to follow these guidelines may result in restricted TC privileges.
+- Failure to follow these guidelines may result in inability to test in the TC and/or restricted TC privileges.

-- It is your responsibility to contact your instructor to request make-up testing accommodations and to ensure the test is available.
+- It is the students' responsibility to contact your instructor to request make-up testing accommodations and to ensure the test is available.

-The Testing Center also proctors exams for students enrolled in Regents Online Degree Program (RODP) (ROCC) courses.
-If your RODP course requires a proctored exam you will need to schedule your testing date and time.
-If you prefer to test at our Athens site you may call (423) 745-8486.
+The Testing Center proctors exams for students enrolled in Regents Online Degree Program (RODP) (ROCC) courses.
+RODP proctored exams are scheduled in the online scheduling system.
+Go to this link to schedule your testing date and time.
+To schedule in Athens call (423) 745-8486.

-What to do before taking the COMPASS (Computer-adaptive Placement, Assessment and Support System):
+What to do before taking the placement test: